 We offer a variety of training courses, consulting services, and training-related products that are focused on solving organizational problems which require a change in human behavior.
 Our training and consulting solutions are provided both domestically and internationally through our sales force, client facilitators, international licensees, and the internet on various web-based delivery platforms, including the All Access Pass.
-The following sales analysis for the quarter ended November 26, 2016 is based on activity through our operating segments as shown above.
+The following sales analysis for the quarter ended February 28, 2017 is based on activity through our operating segments as shown above.

-Direct Offices - This channel includes our three regional sales offices that serve clients in the United States and Canada; our directly owned international offices in Japan, China, the United Kingdom, and Australia; and our public program operations.
-Despite \$3.0 million of sales from our new offices in China, our direct office revenues decreased \$2.4 million, including \$1.8 million of increased deferred AAP revenues, compared with the prior year.
-Domestic regional sales office revenues decreased \$4.3 million compared with the prior year primarily due to the transition to the AAP business model and decreased onsite revenues.
-During the quarter ended November 26, 2016, we invoiced \$5.0 million of AAP contracts compared with \$0.4 million in the first quarter of fiscal 2016.
-The majority of new AAP contract revenue was deferred and will be recognized over the lives of the underlying contracts.
-As previously mentioned, the transition to the AAP sales model has produced some operational changes, including a longer sales cycle and the need for executive approval at some of our clients.
-Onsite presentation revenues decreased \$2.4 million compared to the prior year due to fewer days booked and discounted pricing available to AAP clients.
+Direct Offices - This channel includes our sales personnel that serve clients in the United States and Canada; our directly owned international offices in Japan, China, the United Kingdom, and Australia; and our public program operations.
+Despite \$2.1 million of sales from our new offices in China, our direct office revenues decreased \$1.2 million, compared with the prior year.
+Sales through our domestic sales force decreased by \$2.3 million, which was due to increased AAP sales and the required deferral of these revenues as they are recognized over the lives of the underlying contracts, and decreased onsite presentations.
+During the quarter ended February 28, 2017, we invoiced \$7.8 million of AAP contracts and \$3.5 million of related services and materials, compared with \$3.1 million in the second quarter of fiscal 2016.
+As previously mentioned, the transition to the AAP sales model has produced some operational changes, including a longer sales cycle and the need for executive approval at our some of our clients.
+In addition, onsite presentation revenues decreased \$1.3 million compared with the prior year due to fewer days booked and discounted pricing available to AAP clients.